To begin we are one-celled creatures - blind, wildly incompetent, pawing about in the waters of the dark

 'A beautiful gem of a book full of heartbreak and joy.
 A deep exploration of what it is to be within family and what it is to occupy your own skin and the ebb and flow between the two.'

-NAYOMI MUNAW
+NAYOMI MUNAWEERA

 Small Days and Nights has a beautifully restrained voice.
 I found myself reading it compulsively, drawn through the book on a knife edge.
 She manages humour in the saddest of moments, and tension in the quietest.’

-, Jury of Ondaatje Prize
+EVIE WYLD, Jury of Ondaatje Prize

 ‘An astonishing novel that is beautifully written but underpinned by a quiet simmering anger about injustice and unrealistic expectations of a family – and of life in contemporary India.’

-, Jury of Ondaatje Prize
+PETER FRANKOPAN, Jury of Ondaatje Prize

 GIRLS ARE COMING OUT OF THE WOODS